emsejournal/emsejournal.github.io/special_issues/invitation_template.md

-_This page is for accepted speical issues._
+_This page is for accepted special issues._

-_We reommend at least 3-4 months between intent to submit and actual submission.
+_We recommend at least 3-4 months between intent to submit and actual submission._

 # Email Template for Invited Papers